obweger/modster/README.md

 # Modster

-> Codemod-ing, the easy way.
+> Codemoding, the easy way.

 Modster is a plugin system and CLI for consuming and executing [`jscodeshift`](https://github.com/facebook/jscodeshift) codemods, in a way that is not terrible.